ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 2. *Best-case complexity*: the minimum steps taken in any instance of size `n`.
 3. *Average-case complexity* (or *expected time*): the average steps taken over all instances of size `n`.

-Worst-case generally provdes to be the most useful.
+Worst-case generally provides to be the most useful.
 Best-case is often unlikely and so is useless to think about.
 Average case can often be difficult to determine.
 What does average even mean?
 Worst-case is often easy to calculate.

 That said, average-case is useful with respect to *randomized algorithms* which use random numbers to make decisions in an algorithm.